 - 1/4 teaspoon salt

-- Whisk the eggs, milk, heavy cream, sugar, vanilla and cinnamon together then pour it evenly over the top of the bread.
+- In a medium bowl whisk the eggs, milk, sugar, cinnamon, salt, and vanilla together then pour or ladle it evenly over the top of the bread.